Food Finders has a variety of programs dedicated to ending hunger in north central Indiana.

 When school lets out for the summer, the free school lunches so many children depend on suddenly become unavailable, creating an area-wide crisis among food insecure households, putting pressure on families to provide 5 to 10 additional meals per child each week, and often increasing financial obligations for additional child care.

 Food Finders’ Summer Feeding Program leverages federally-funded resources to provide meals and groceries to children during summer break.
 The meals are served on-site in low-income neighborhoods and community locations.
-In 2013, nearly 20,000 meals were served in communities spanning nine counties.
+In 2014, nearly 25,000 meals were served in communities spanning six counties.

 The Food Finders Mobile Pantry Outreach Program takes a truckload of food to areas to efficiently reach the people that need it while supplementing the work of other hunger relief agencies.
 It is a “farmers market” style distribution.
 The truck is filled with fresh produce, meat, baked goods and a variety of other items.

 Mobile Pantry events are sponsored by area organizations and businesses in cooperation with Food Finders.

 Homebound seniors struggling with food insecurity experience unique challenges.
 Special dietary requirements make it difficult to fully utilize traditional food resources, such as food pantries and soup kitchens, and mobility challenges often leave them with no recourse when the food runs out, as they are unable to travel to grocery stores, food pantries, or even a nearby convenience store for help.

 Piloted in 2013, Food Finders’ Senior Grocery Program serves four sites across our 16-county region, bringing monthly deliveries of staple items to area seniors struggling with hunger.